malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 * boredom - desire for unique stimulation
 * curiosity - desire to learn when experiences surprise
 * learning degree - reward based on how much the agent learns over a period

-### Primitive reward options
-**Boredom**
-* Desire for unique stimulation.

-**Curiosity**
-* Similar to boredom but likely computed in a slightly different way.
-* Desire to learn following predictive "surprise".

-**Learning Degree**
-* Reward based on how much the agent learns over a period.
-* Can be risky as it may discourage convergence of policy.
-So perhaps works better when only measured against the learning degree within modelling engine.

 ## Worked Example - Primitive Rewards plus Teacher Goals